emberstack/kubernetes-reflector/helm/reflector/README.md

 # Introduction
-[Reflector](https://github.com/EmberStack/kubernetes-reflector) is a Kubernetes addon designed monitor changes to resources (secrets and configmaps) and reflect changes to mirror resources in the same or other namespaces.
+[Reflector](https://github.com/emberstack/kubernetes-reflector) is a Kubernetes addon designed monitor changes to resources (secrets and configmaps) and reflect changes to mirror resources in the same or other namespaces.

-> Supports `amd64`, `arm` and `arm64`
+> Supports `amd64`, `arm`

 ### Extensions
 Reflector includes a `cert-manager` extension used to automatically annotate created secrets and allow reflection.

-Please see a detailed usage guide on the [Reflector GitHub repository](https://github.com/EmberStack/kubernetes-reflector).
+Please see a detailed usage guide on the [Reflector GitHub repository](https://github.com/emberstack/kubernetes-reflector).

 ## Installing the Chart